Wiring a local LLM into the tools you already use

 }

-Pull both before using:
+Pull both before you start:

 # pull the chat coder